 - When a company approves your policy and advises there is no change to the original premium quoted a case is accepted at standard terms which can also be known as ordinary rates.

 - This is also known as the policy benefit/cover and is the amount of money you could receive if you have a successful insurance claim.
 With a life insurance or serious illness policy, you choose the sum assured.

 - Term Assurance

 - This is an insurance policy with a set term and does not decrease over the life of the policy.
 The sum assured stays level and it can be used for personal cover, interest only mortgages and the more common decreasing mortgage.
 If this type of policy is selected for mortgage cover any balance will be paid to your estate.
 This type of policy is slightly more expensive than a decreasing life policy.

 - A trust is a way of ensuring your life insurance policy sum assured goes to the people you want it to when you die.
 If the policy isn't owned under trust it automatically becomes part of your estate.

-If you feel that there is anything that we have left out, or that you require more information on, we’d love to speak to you on 1890 30 20 20 or in our comments section below.
+If you feel that there is anything that we have left out, or if you require more information, we’d love to speak to you.
+So call our Life insurance team on 01 400 3400.